My FICO logo $$$$$$$$$$$ 9876 5432 1234 5678 CREDIT CARD KELLY SMITH 11/26 My FICO logo

 What is a Credit Score?

 A credit score tells lenders about your creditworthiness (how likely you are to pay back a loan based on your credit history).
 It is calculated using the information in your credit reports.
 FICO® Scores are the standard for credit scores—used by 90% of top lenders.
+Read on to learn more about credit scores and how they’re used by lenders.

 What is a credit score and how do lenders use it?